clickstorm/cs_seo/Documentation/Administrator/Index.rst

    Description
          If enabled, a JS is insert in the page settings, so that the RealURL pathsegment will be filled, if it is empty.
          This prevents, that if an editor changes the URL, the link also changes.

+.. _basic.tsConfigPid:

+The Pid where the pageTsConfig is set to extend records
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         tsConfigPid
+   Data type
+         :ref:`t3tsref:data-type-integer`
+   Description
+         Enter the uid of the page wehre the page TSConfig is stored to extend records, e.g. news.

 Page configurations